py-mine/mcproto/docs/contributing/making-a-pr.md

 ## Contributing guidelines

-In order to make a successful contribution, it is **required** that you get familiar with our [contributing guidelines](./guides/index.md).
+In order to make a successful contribution, it is **required** that you get familiar with our [contributing guidelines].

 ## Automated checks